Jaquarii Roberson

-Jaquarii Roberson (born July 28, 1998) is an American football wide receiver who is a free agent.
+Jaquarii Roberson (born July 28, 1998) is an American professional football wide receiver.
 He played college football at Wake Forest and signed with the Dallas Cowboys as an undrafted free agent in 2022.
-Roberson holds the single season record for receiving yards per game (102.9) at Wake Forest.
+Roberson holds the single-season record for receiving yards per game (102.9) at Wake Forest.

-Early life and high school
+Early life

-Roberson was born in Murfreesboro, NC to Satoya Powell and the late Paul N. Roberson Jr. He attended Hertford County High School in Ahoskie, NC, where he played football as a wide receiver.
-In his junior year, he broke school records, with 66 receptions for 1,480 yards and 19 TDs.
-The following year, he amassed 76 receptions for 1,370 yards and 15 TDs in his senior year.
+Roberson was born in Murfreesboro, North Carolina, to Satoya Powell and the late Paul N. Roberson Jr. He attended Hertford County High School in Ahoskie, North Carolina, where he played football as a wide receiver.
+In his junior year, he broke school records, with 66 receptions for 1,480 yards and 19 touchdowns.
+The following year, he amassed 76 receptions for 1,370 yards and 15 touchdowns in his senior year.
 He was named to the NCPreps 2A All-State team his senior year and All-Northeastern Coastal 2A Conference as a junior and senior.
 In basketball, he was named All-District his sophomore and junior years.

-Recruiting

 Roberson was a consensus three-star wide receiver out of high school, listed as a top 50 player in the state by 247Sports.
 He had offers from East Carolina, NC State, and Old Dominion, but ultimately decided to play at Wake Forest under head coach Dave Clawson.